+Nicole completed her BSc, MSc, and PhD studies at Laval University (Québec, Canada).
 During her PhD studies Nicole was an Academic Fellow from the Natural Science and Engineering Research Council of Canada.
+Nicole did part of her PhD research at Agriculture Canada (Lennoxville, Canada) and at the Nutrition Unit of the Meat Animal Research Centre in Clay Centre (Nebraska, USA).
 Her PhD (awarded in 1997) was followed by Postdoctoral studies at the Rowett Research Institute in Aberdeen (Scotland, 1997-1998).
-Both her PhD and Postdoctoral studies focused on how nutrition and food components can modify inter-organ nutrient partitioning and communication using tracer kinetics, animal (pig and sheep) models and in vitro models of human metabolism.
+Both her PhD and Postdoctoral studies focused on how nutrition and food components can modify inter-organ nutrient partitioning and communication using tracer kinetics, animal (pig and sheep) models and in vitro cellular models of human metabolism.

-Nicole is also a Science Leader of the National Science Challenge High-Value Nutrition and the Principal Investigator of its priority research programme Healthy Digestion: Improving Gastrointestinal Function and Comfort.
+In the Department of Nutrition, Nicole will lead the High-Value Nutrition National Science Challenge priority research programme Healthy Digestion: Improving Gastrointestinal Function and Comfort.
+Her focus is on clinical investigations of nutrition, microbe-host interactions, and gastrointestinal function, and the gut-brain axis.
 Nicole is also an Associate Investigator in the High-Value Nutrition priority research programme Infant Health.
 As part of these programmes, Nicole is supervising 4 PhD students.